 Pregnant women should not get either vaccine at this time.
 Even though they appear to be safe for both mother and the unborn baby, this is still being studied.
-If a woman who is pregnant does get an HPV vaccine, this is not a reason to consider ending the pregnancy.
+If a woman who is pregnant does get an HPV vaccine, it’s not a reason to consider ending the pregnancy.
 Women who are breastfeeding may safely get either vaccine.

 Any woman who finds out that she was pregnant when she got the vaccine is encouraged to call the Gardasil vaccine in pregnancy registry at 1-800-986-8999 or the Cervarix vaccine in pregnancy registry at 1-888-452-9622.
-Information from these registries will help doctors and scientists learn how pregnant women respond to the vaccines.
-Pregnant women who have started a vaccine series before they learned they were pregnant should complete the series after the baby is born.
+Information from these registries will help doctors and scientists learn about pregnancy and infant outcomes after exposure to the vaccine.
+Women who started a vaccine series before they learned they were pregnant should complete the series after the pregnancy.

 Can boys get the vaccine?

 Yes.
 The FDA approved Gardasil to protect boys from certain anal cancers and pre-cancers as well as to prevent anal and genital warts.
-As with females, this vaccine is best given before sexual activity begins, but are approved for different age ranges.
+The vaccine should be given before sexual activity begins, but are approved for different age ranges.
 Gardasil is approved for ages 9 to 26, while Gardasil 9 is approved for ages 9 to 15.

-It’s not yet known if the vaccine will keep boys from passing HPV to their partners, which would also reduce cervical cancer, or if it can prevent other HPV-linked cancers in men (such as throat or penile cancer).
+It’s not yet known if the vaccine will keep boys from passing HPV to their partners.
+If it does, this will also reduce the risk of HPV-linked cancers in their sexual partners.